pydata/xarray/doc/internals/chunked-arrays.rst

 In order to use the correct function primitive for the array type encountered, xarray dispatches to the corresponding subclass of :py:class:``~xarray.core.parallelcompat.ChunkManagerEntryPoint``, also known as a "Chunk Manager".
 Therefore a full list of the primitive functions that need to be defined is set by the API of the
-:py:class:``~xarray.core.parallelcompat.ChunkManagerEntryPoint`` abstract base class.
+:py:class:``~xarray.core.parallelcompat.ChunkManagerEntrypoint`` abstract base class.

+:: note:

+    The :py:class:``~xarray.core.parallelcompat.ChunkManagerEntrypoint`` abstract base class is mostly just acting as a namespace for containing the chunked-aware function primitives.
+Ideally in the future we would have an API standard for chunked array types which codified this structure, making the entrypoint system unnecessary.

 ChunkManagerEntrypoint subclassing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rather than hard-coding various chunk managers to deal with specific chunked array implementations, xarray uses an entrypoint
+Rather than hard-coding various chunk managers to deal with specific chunked array implementations, xarray uses an
-system to allow developers of new chunked array implementations to register a subclass of
+entrypoint system to allow developers of new chunked array implementations to register their corresponding subclass of
-:py:class:``~xarray.core.parallelcompat.ChunkManagerEntryPoint``
+:py:class:``~xarray.core.parallelcompat.ChunkManagerEntrypoint``.

 .. autosummary::
    :toctree: generated/